endodoug/endodoug.github.io/_posts/2016-02-29-code-excercise-variadic-parameters.md

 ## Food Truck Excercise

 The owner of a Food Truck wants keep track of daily total sales amounts.
-The truck's crew should enter eash sale as it occurs.
+The truck's crew should enter each sale as it occurs.

 ### First Attempt